The Danish medical cannabis pilot programme creates new business opportunities

 New legislative changes to the pilot programme

 Since the pilot programme is relatively new, changes to the legislation are made from case to case.
 One of the most recent modifications was the change to the THC limit in cannabis-based products.
 As of 1 July 2018, the executive order on euphoriant substances has been changed.
 The change introduces a threshold limit, which makes it possible to produce and sell cannabis-based products containing up to 0.2% THC without contravening the executive order on euphoriant substances.

 Furthermore, a political agreement has made cannabis products included in the pilot programme eligible for reimbursement from 1 January 2019.
 Under the agreement, terminally ill patients will be reimbursed 100% when buying cannabis products included in the pilot programme.
 Other patients will be reimbursed 50%, up to an annual reimbursement amount of DKK 10,000 (around EUR 1,350).

 Want to know more?

 At NJORD Law Firm, we advise companies to seek professional help before starting to operate in the medical cannabis industry.
 NJORD’s lawyers have helped clients to successfully start their operations under the pilot programme.
-If you wish to know more about the different licence technicalities, please find our previous article on this subject here: Denmark permits cultivating, manufacturing, and distributing medical cannabis.
+If you wish to know more about the different license technicalities, you can read more in our previous article.

-NJORD is closely following the development of the pilot programme and the related legislation to be continuously updated on the legislation.
-We focus on helping our clients navigate the complex legislative framework and providing guidance on what the future might hold in relation to the possible changes to legislation.
+NJORD is closely following the development of the pilot programme.
+We focus on helping our clients navigate the complex legislative framework.
+Furthermore, our lawyers provide guidance on what the future might hold in relation to the possible changes to legislation.